lit-uriy/mtl4-mirror/mtl4/trunk/libs/numeric/mtl/doc/plan.rst

 Cursors have types that represent their positions.
 That is to say, a cursor has a different type from each of its neighbors.

+..
+Note:: Research

+  My work on FAST_ has taken me into the realm of `how to represent sequences`__ with cursors and property maps, and `how to dispatch algorithms.`__

+__ ../../../../sequence/doc/html/index.html
+__ algorithm_dispatch.rst

 .. _MPL: http://www.boost.org/libs/mpl